Structural Integration Private Sessions

-In addition to teaching yoga, JENNY IS ALSO A STRUCTURAL INTEGRATION PRACTITIONER.
-Having founded Body Balance Yoga for Functional & Structural Yoga Therapy in 2001, Jenny maintains an active structural integration practice and offers structural integration and therapeutic bodywork private sessions in the greater Annapolis, Maryland area.
+Having founded Body Balance Yoga Functional & Structural Yoga Therapy in 2001, Jenny is a Certfied Structural Integrator who maintains an active practice offering private sessions in Structural Integration and therapeutic bodywork in the greater Annapolis, Maryland area.

-She is a KMI Certified Structural Integrator with specialties in visceral manipulation, visceral and peripheral nerve therapy and osteopathic listening.
-The Kinesis Myofascial Integration (or KMI) method of structural integration, as developed by advanced Rolfer, anatomist and author of Anatomy Trains®, Thomas Myers, is an evolved approach to structural integration which uses advanced myofascial techniques to remove restrictions in the fascial system and involves movement re-education to restore function and balance to our structure as a whole.
+As a manual and movement therapist, Jenny is a Certified ATSI Structural Integrator with specialties in visceral manipulation, visceral & peripheral nerve therapy and osteopathic listening.
+The Anatomy Trains Structural Integration (ATSI) method of Structural Integration, as developed by Thomas Myers (advanced Rolfer, anatomist and author of Anatomy Trains), is an evolved approach to Structural Integration which uses advanced myofascial techniques to remove restrictions in the fascial system and involves movement re-education to restore function and balance to our structure as a whole.
 Structural Integration is based on the pioneering work of Dr. Ida P. Rolf.

 What is Structural Integration?